Chillon Castle: Introduction

-The castle of Chillon is built on the island of Chillon, an oval limestone rock advancing in Lake Geneva between Montreux and Villeneuve with a steep side on one side and on the other side the lake and its steep bottom.
+The castle of Chillon is built on the island of Chillon, a small, steep-sided oval limestone rock that advances into Lake Geneva between Montreux and Villeneuve.
 The placement of the castle is strategic: it guards the passage between the Vaud Riviera, which allows access to the north towards Germany and France, and the Rhone valley, a quick route to Italy, and offers a viewpoint over the Savoyard coast on the opposite side of the lake.
-A garrison could thus control (both militarily and commercially) access to the road to Italy and apply a toll.
+A garrison could thus control (both militarily and commercially) the access to the road to Italy and apply a toll.

-Chillon has been a military site since the Roman period and the development of the current castle spans three periods: the Savoy Period, the Bernese Period, and the Vaudois Period.
+Chillon has been a military site since the central Middle Ages and the development of the current castle spans three periods: the Savoy Period, the Bernese Period, and the Vaudois Period.

 History

-Roman period

-Chillon began as a Roman outpost, guarding the strategic road through the Alpine passes.

-Objects dating back to Roman times were discovered during excavations in the 19th century, as well as remains from the Bronze Age.
-From a double wooden palisade, the Romans would have fortified the site before a square donjon was added in the 10th century.
-Sources from the 13th century link the possession of the Chillon site to the Bishop of Sion.

 Savoy period

-The oldest parts of the castle have not been dated definitively, but the first written record of the castle was in 1005AD.
+A square donjon was built on the island in the 11th century; the identity of the works' commissioner is currently in question.
 It was built to control the road from Burgundy to the Great Saint Bernard Pass.
-A charter of 1150, in which Count Humbert III granted the Cistercians of Hautcrêt free passage to Chillon, names the owner of the castle as Gaucher de Blonay, a vassal of the Count of Savoy within the feudal society of the time.
+A charter of 1150, in which Count Humbert III granted the Cistercians of Hautcrêt free passage to Chillon, shows that the castle was under the authority of the House of Savoy.

-From the mid 12th century, the castle was summer home to the Counts of Savoy, who kept a fleet of ships on Lake Geneva.
+From the mid 12th century, the castle was the summer home for the Counts of Savoy, who kept a fleet of ships on Lake Geneva.
 The castle was greatly expanded in 1248 and 1266-7 by Count Peter II.
 During this time the distinctive windows were added by Master James of Saint George, who is believed also to have added similar windows to Harlech Castle in Wales at a later date.

 Chillon as a prison

-During the 16th century Wars of Religion, the dukes of Savoy used the castle to house prisoners.
-Its most famous prisoner was probably François de Bonivard, a Genevois monk, prior of St. Victor in Geneva and politician, who was imprisoned there in 1530 for defending his homeland from the dukes of Savoy.
-Over his six-year term, de Bonivard paced as far as his chain would allow, and the chain and rut are still visible.
+The counts and dukes of Savoy used the castle as a residence but also to house prisoners.
+Its most famous prisoner was probably François de Bonivard, a Genevois monk, prior of St. Victor in Geneva and historian, who was imprisoned there for six years in 1530.

 Bernese period

-In 1536, the castle was captured by a Genevois and Bernese army, and all the prisoners, including de Bonivard, were released.
-The castle became the residence for the Bernese bailiff until Chillon was converted into a state prison in 1733.
+In 1536, the castle was captured by a Bernese army, and all the prisoners, including Bonivard, were released.
+The castle became the residence for the Bernese bailiff.